Part Game, Part Comedy - ALL Murdery!

 How will you investigate?

-(Photos from previous Murders For Hire by Lara Macgregor and Sinead Jenkins.)
+(Photos from previous Murders For Hire taken in Dunedin by Lara Macgregor and Sinead Jenkins.)

 Question the suspects!